renaudcerrato/appengine-maven-repository/README.md

 }
 ```

-Using the above, deploying artifacts to your repository is as simple as:
+Using the above plugin, deploying artifacts to your repository is as simple as:

 ```bash
 $ ./gradlew upload
 ```

-Accessing password protected Maven repositories using Gradle only requires you to specify the `credentials` closure:
+In the other way, accessing password protected Maven repositories using Gradle only requires you to specify the `credentials` closure:

 ```gradle
 repositories {